-- Star Trek: Discovery's third season, set in 3188, turns the Trek Verse into one of these.
-Apparently, a century or two prior, much of the galaxy's dilithium exploded for no apparent reason in an event called the Burn.
-With little of it left to fuel warp-capable starships, The Federation largely collapsed in the following decades, and now exists as a Vestigial Empire that almost no one takes seriously.
+- Star Trek: Discovery: The third season, set in 3189, turns the Trek Verse into one of these.
+125 years prior, much of the galaxy's dilithium went inert and millions of ships exploded for no apparent reason in an event called the Burn.
+With little dilithium left to fuel warp-capable starships, The Federation largely collapsed in the following decades, and now exists as a Vestigial Empire that almost no one takes seriously.
 While interstellar travel is still possible, the rarity of dilithium means that it is no longer commonplace, and most star systems are left to govern their own affairs.

 - Dungeons & Dragons: Many D&D worlds started as this type of a setting, before being developed into something else over time.